An introduction to Centrifugal Pumps

 - Dynamic Discharge Head - Head on discharge side of pump with pump on

-The head is measured in either feet or meters and can be converted to common units for pressure as psi or bar.
+The head is measured in either feet or meters and can be converted to common units for pressure - like psi, Pa or bar.

 - it is important to understand that the pump will pump all fluids to the same height if the shaft is turning at the same rpm